threshold-network/solidity-contracts/SECURITY.md

 A great place to begin your research is by working on our testnet.
 Please see our [documentation](https://docs.threshold.network) to get started.
 We ask that you please respect network machines and their owners.
 If you find a vulnerability that you suspect has given you access to a machine against the owner's permission, stop what you're doing and immediately email `security@threshold.network`.

-The Threshold team will make a best effort to respond to a new report **within 48 hours**.
+Threshold DAO will make a best effort to respond to a new report **within 48 hours**.
 This response may be a simple acknowledgement that the report was received, or may be an initial assessment from the team.
-Unless the report is assessed as irrelevant or incorrect, this response will include expected next steps and communication time frames from the Threshold team.
+Unless the report is assessed as irrelevant or incorrect, this response will include expected next steps and communication time frames.

-The Threshold team will try to make an initial assessment of a bug's relevance, severity, and exploitability, and communicate this back to the reporter.
+Threshold DAO will try to make an initial assessment of a bug's relevance, severity, and exploitability, and communicate this back to the reporter.
 The Threshold DAO will compensate important findings on a case-by-case basis.
 We value security researchers and we encourage you to contact us to discuss your findings.

 We also ask all researchers to please submit their reports in English.